I was reading this book at work a couple weeks ago, and a co-worker commented, "Tarzan? I didn't know there were books as well!"

 The French officer and Tarzan then journey together into civilization.
 Tarzan learns how to speak French, and then eventually English.
 The French officer also discovers who Tarzan really is, and discovers that Tarzan is the real Lord Greystoke.

 [By the way, here's an interesting little bit of pop culture trivia for you--there's actually no "Me Tarzan, You Jane" dialogue in either the book or the movies.
 That's actually one of those famous misquotes (see article HERE).
 When Jane and her family are in the jungle, Tarzan communicates with them only by writing.
 (Tarzan had actually learned to read and write by studying the books left behind by his dead parents--I know, I know, but just go with it.
-As Mari Ness would say, it's that kind of book.)]
+As Mari Ness would say, it's that sort of book.)]

 Back in America, Jane is being forced into marriage by an evil rich man.
 (Did I mention this was pulp fiction?)
 But Tarzan shows up, now speaking fluent English, and saves Jane from the marriage.